- Written by Dr.Mehmet Demircioglu

 One close photo is not enough for diagnosis.
 A close photo can show scalp, but it cannot always show the timeline.
 Hair loss is a story over time, not one image.

-Dense packing should not be treated as a marketing word.
+Dense packing must not be treated as a marketing word.
 Density must be planned with blood supply, hair caliber, skin quality, native hair, and donor reserve in mind.

 The risk of too many grafts in one area matters because more grafts do not always mean a better result.
 Sometimes more aggression only creates more trauma.